COVID-19 has reshaped the way enterprises manage their workforce.

 Note: Most of these challenges of managing a remote workforce are caused due to ‘human issues’ ranging from lack of accountability to poor software end-user training and alienation of the remote team members.

-With the right attitude and technology, your organization can fully embrace this paradigm shift towards remote work.
+With the right attitude and technology tools, your organization can fully embrace this paradigm shift towards remote work.
 Telecommuting done right can even improve productivity, according to a Stanford study.

 Here are some of the ways to remotely manage your workforce: